coastlines/dodgeball/README.md

 1. *Display the two teams in a new list* in the DOM with appropriate titles. -- DONE

 # SIX
 1. Create *3 tests* for your application.
-    * Use Mocha and Chai to prove:
-      * a person becomes a player
-      * a player becomes a teammate

 # EXTRA
 * Add an *input* at the top of the Window that allows for a user to add new people! -- nope